jschuemann/nBio_docs/Scorers/Cells.rst

   9: Event ID
  10: Volume Name

 Users may edit the NtupleForCell extension to edit or add additional output parameters.
-More information on how to design custom scorers and the n-tuple format can be found on the `TOPAS custom scorers readthedocs`_.
+More information on how to design custom scorers and the n-tuple format can be found on the `OpenTOPAS custom scorers readthedocs`_.

 Neuron Scorer